 We hope you’re one of the lucky ones who, when visiting a college, is hit with an immediate reaction deep down in your gut.
 For most of you, though, the decision won’t be that obvious.

 That’s where our College Visit Guide comes in.
-Filled with questions to ask yourself during each college visit, this guide can help you organize your thoughts and serve as a starting point as you compare and contrast schools.
+Filled with questions to ask yourself about what to look for during college visits, this guide can help you organize your thoughts and serve as a starting point as you compare and contrast schools.
 Let’s dig into these questions and why they’re important.

 - What’s the overall feel, or campus culture, like?

 - What are the students like?

 - What are the faculty and staff like?

 When you talk to current students and meet with staff and faculty, pay close attention to the way they describe their college and the characteristics they choose to emphasize.
 This will give you a good indication of the campus culture.
 Then, observe that culture in action.
 How do students, staff, and faculty interact with each other?
 How do they interact with you and other visiting families?

 Although one bad interaction shouldn’t make or break your opinion of a college, you do want to feel comfortable at whatever college you choose.
 Being closely aligned with its campus culture will play a large part in that.

 - What majors interest you, and what sets them apart?

 - What’s the typical classroom experience like?